Be Fire Safe PA

 - Take a moment to inspect the lint trap and exhaust duct of the clothes dryer for debris.

-- Grills should be checked for rust, insects, spiders, grease and other debris before use.
+- Summer is the season of cookouts; grills should be checked for rust, insects, spiders, grease and other debris before use.

 - Worn gas hoses should be replaced.